Who owns the search indexes

 h1 on single page and I fixed it (but okay-okay, here it was

-And all what it knows:
+And this is all it knows:

 # Yandex: indexed, then called low-value